RudolphDees/NHL-Stats-App/README.md

 Along with the Shot Map page I also set it to automatically update most of the data if it hasnt been updated in the last 24 hours.
 I will be improving this as well in the near future.

 My goals for the next update are working out the bugs of the shot map page, adding a help button for people that have never used the application before, and expanding the team stats page to reflect top scorers on the team.

+Version 2.1 (12/12/2021)

+I accomplished all my goals I set in Version 2.0 as well as adding a Heat Map that displays the frequency of where plays occur on the ice.

+I touched up some of the looks so that the project looks more uniform across windows and plan on continuing to make the project look more profesional and clean.

+As of right now I am unsure of what I want to do next in terms of data visualization.
+Potentially something involving graphing data over time but I am not sure yet.
+Stay Tuned!